cosmos/cosmjs/packages/proto-signing/TEST_VECTORS.md

 ## Create the transactions

 First we create the unsigned transaction template we will be signing.
-We want to use the same flags as the testvectors create manually.
+We want to use the same flags as the test vectors created manually.

 ```
 ./build/simd tx bank send --generate-only --chain-id simd-testing --fees 2000ucosm $(./build/simd keys show -a testgen) cosmos1qypqxpq9qcrsszg2pvxq6rs0zqg3yyc5lzv7xu 1234567ucosm > unsigned_tx.json
 ```

-This is what I get from `jq . unsigned_tx.json`, which is slightly different that the current test vector, in that I added a non-empty fee amount to properly test that:
+This is what I get from `jq . unsigned_tx.json`, which is slightly different from the current test vector because I added a non-empty fee amount to properly test that case:

 ```json
 {